Millennium development goals

 MDG 6 Combat HIV/AIDS, malaria and other diseases

-TB is one of our main areas of focus relating to diseases of the developing world - both by committing resource to the research into an efficient treatment of the disease, and by working in partnerships in underserved communities with organisations such as the Red Cross to improve disease awareness and build local healthcare capabilities.
+TB is one of our main areas of focus relating to diseases of the developing world - both by making available our compound library and scientific expertise to academic researchers who are working in these disease areas, and by working in partnerships in underserved communities with organisations such as the Red Cross to improve disease awareness and build local healthcare capabilities.